priteshdamani/priteshdamani.github.com/index.md

 ---
 {% include JB/setup %}

-One Computer Science Concept A Day!
+Computer Science Concept For All!

 <ul class="posts">
   {% for post in site.posts %}